itamar-sh/Devops-Toolkit/kubernetes/2_kubernetes_your_first_project/README.md

 Helm consists of: 1) Helm metadata, 2) Chart values, 3) Chart templates.

 Create Helm Chart:

 1) ` brew install helm `

 2) Create chart.yaml file manually.
 This is an app.

 3) Create values.yaml file manually.
 This file will store the chart values.

 3_optional) ` helm show all ` - gives us all the data about the chart.

 4) ` mkdir templates ` - We need such directory to store the templates.

 5) Create new deployment.yaml, ingress.yaml and service.yaml with variables instead of hard coded names inside templates directory.

-5_optiona) ` helm template ` - render templates and see they are good.
+5_optional) ` helm template ` - render templates and see they are good.

 6) ` helm install explore-california-website ./chart ` - Create helm chart.

+6_optional) ` helm install explore-california-website --values=another-values-file.yaml ./chart ` - Use another values.yaml file, mainly for debugging.

 # Kubernetes - Real Live working website in a kubernetes cluster